open-horizon/devops/mgmt-hub/README.md

 export HZN_EXCHANGE_USER_AUTH=admin:<password>
 ```

-Run the SDO test script:
+Run the SDO test script.
+If you overrode any variables when running `deploy-mgmt-hub.sh`, pass those same variable values to `test-sdo.sh`, by either exporting them or putting them in a config file that you pass to `test-sdo.sh` using the `-c` flag.

 ```bash
 ./test-sdo.sh